ElemeFE/mongodb-doc-cn/introduction/getting-started.md

 });
 ```

-For more information and query examples, see[Query Documents](https://docs.mongodb.com/manual/tutorial/query-documents/#read-operations-queries)in the[CRUD](https://docs.mongodb.com/manual/crud/#crud)section.
+For more information and query examples, see[查询文档](https://docs.mongodb.com/manual/tutorial/query-documents/#read-operations-queries)in the[CRUD](https://docs.mongodb.com/manual/crud/#crud)section.

 To update or delete documents, see[Update Documents](https://docs.mongodb.com/manual/tutorial/update-documents/#write-op-update)and[Delete Documents](https://docs.mongodb.com/manual/tutorial/remove-documents/#write-op-delete).

-## Next Steps
+## 下一步

 Once you complete the Getting Started Guide, you may find the following course and topics useful: